 - any other remedy that can be tailored to the involved individuals to achieve the goals of this policy.

 C. College Imposed Interim Suspension or Leave

-If either the president or the dean of students decides at any point that the well-being of a student or of any member of the College community is at stake, an interim suspension may be imposed on a student who is suspected of violating the Student Code of Conduct (as outlined in the Student Handbook), any rules, regulations, or procedures of the College, or otherwise poses a risk of safety to the campus, until the time judicial resolution, disciplinary action, or a hearing can be completed.
-This action assumes no determination of guilt and the hearing will be held as soon as possible.
+If either the president or the dean of students decides at any point that the well-being of a student or of any member of the College community is at stake, an interim suspension may be imposed on a student who is suspected of violating the Student Code of Conduct (as outlined in the Student Handbook), any rules, regulations, or procedures of the College, or otherwise poses a risk of safety to the campus, until the time student conduct resolution, disciplinary action, or a hearing can be completed.
+This action assumes no determination of responsibility and the student conduct process will be held as soon as possible.